Mike-Landers/ipy_extension/README.md

 requirements.txt - for installing requirements
 test_ipy_extension.py - contains unit tests using the unittest library. limited unit tests since most of the code deals with parsing. note- these unit tests aren't intended to be complete, but more of a reasonable sanity check that things are working as expected.

+#1.
+Install the Requirements:
+pip3 install -r requirements.txt

-To run the code:
+#2.
+Run the code:
 python3 find_ip_in_ripe_cidrs.py --ip [IP Address]

 Example usage and output:
-  pip3 install -r requirements.txt
   python3 find_ip_in_ripe_cidrs.py --ip 199.7.65.255
   checking command line args...
   getting CIDRs from RIPE...